 This episode presents the climax of the fine tuning argument.
 Through simple analogies, it explains the definition of efficient and teleological causes, and why they are so vital for interpreting fine tuning and completing the journey from physics to God.
 It demonstrates how fine tuning indicates that the values of the constants were chosen by an intelligent cause, God, for the purpose of bringing about a complex universe which is full of atoms, molecules, stars, planets, and life.

-I can see you're really trying to simplify things, Aaron.
-What Aaron means is that in this episode, we'll explain, through simple examples, what in the world efficient and teleological causes are - and why they are so vital for interpreting fine tuning and completing the journey from Physics to God.
+We'll explain, through simple examples, what efficient and teleological causes are and why they are so vital for interpreting fine tuning and completing the journey from Physics to God.
 We'll demonstrate how fine tuning indicates that the values of the constants were chosen by an intelligent cause for the purpose of bringing about a complex universe which is full of atoms, molecules, stars, planets and life.

 Summary of Prior Episodes